SchedulingKit

 Our Verdict

 Spreadsheets work when you have a handful of appointments per week and don't mind manual entry.
 But as soon as you need clients to self-book, want automated reminders, or handle more than 20 bookings per week, scheduling software saves hours and eliminates errors.
 The switch usually pays for itself in the first week.
+Ultimately, the best choice depends on your team size, budget, and which integrations you rely on daily.
+Testing each platform with a free trial before committing to an annual contract is the most reliable way to evaluate fit.

 Frequently Asked Questions